-- 18. Then, on November 3, 2016, media outlets reported that U.S. prosecutors might file criminal charges against Teva and others for unlawfully colluding to fix generic drug prices.
-On November 15, 2016, Teva reported third quarter 2016 revenues below consensus expectations, which Olafsson stated were a result of pricing pressures in Teva's U.S. generics business. - 19.
-On December 15, 2016, the CT AG and nineteen other AGs filed a civil complaint in the U.S. District Court for the District of Connecticut against various generic pharmaceutical manufacturers, including Teva Pharmaceuticals USA, Inc. ("Teva USA"), for alleged anticompetitive activity. - 20.
+- 19. On December 15, 2016, the CT AG and nineteen other AGs filed a civil complaint in the U.S. District Court for the District of Connecticut against various generic pharmaceutical manufacturers, including Teva Pharmaceuticals USA, Inc. ("Teva USA"), for alleged anticompetitive activity. - 20.
 As Teva's financial condition deteriorated and the scrutiny surrounding the AGs' allegations and the GAO Report mounted in the latter half of 2016, Teva's stock price precipitously declined.
 In relatively short order, the key executives responsible for the U.S. generics business left the Company or were fired, including Olafsson who was fired on December 5, 2016; Vigodman who was terminated on February 6, 2017; and Desheh who left on June 30, 2017.
-The "inauspicious tim[ing]" of these departures was not lost on market watchers like TheStreet which reported that Olafsson's departure "rais[ed] more questions for investors amid continued worries around drug pricing." - Olafsson departed the Company, Teva announced a \$6.1 billion write down of its entire U.S. generics business, which had been artificially inflated as the result of its ultimately unsustainable price increase scheme.
-However, Defendants continued to repeatedly-and falsely-deny that Teva was involved in any collusive conduct, further misleading investors during the Relevant Period.

-- 22. In May 2019, the State AGs filed an expanded complaint alleging that Teva significantly raised prices on approximately 112 generic drugs, and fixed prices and/or allocated markets for at least 107 drugs. - 23.
-Then, on August 25, 2020, the DOJ charged Teva in a three-count indictment with participating in three conspiracies with rival generic drug manufacturers to suppress and eliminate competition by agreeing to fix prices, allocate customers, and rig bids for generic drugs. - 24.
-From October 2015 through the end of the Relevant Period, the price of Teva's ADS collapsed from a high of nearly \$61 per share to just over \$12, causing Teva's market capitalization to decline significantly.
-As a result of Defendants' acts and omissions, and the substantial decline in the market value of Teva's securities, Plaintiffs suffered significant damages.
+The "inauspicious tim[ing]" of these departures was not lost on market watchers like TheStreet which reported that Olafsson's departure "rais[ed] more questions for investors amid continued worries around drug pricing." - 21.
+On August 3, 2017, in the first financial report issued after Desheh, Vigodman and Olafsson departed the Company, Teva announced a \$6.1 billion write down of its entire U.S. generics business, which had been artificially inflated as the result of its ultimately unsustainable price increase scheme.
+However, Defendants continued to repeatedly-and falsely-deny that Teva was involved in any collusive conduct, further misleading investors during the Relevant Period. - 22.
+In May 2019, the State AGs filed an expanded complaint alleging that Teva significantly raised prices on approximately 112 generic drugs, and fixed prices and/or allocated markets for at least 107 drugs. - 23.
+From July 2015 through the end of the Relevant Period, the price of Teva's ADS collapsed from an all-time high of \$72 per share to just over \$12, causing Teva's market capitalization to decline significantly.
+As a result of Defendants' acts and omissions, and the substantial decline in the market value of Teva's securities, several of Plaintiff's funds and assignors suffered significant damages.